This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is a respiratory syncytial virus (RSV) infection?

-An RSV infection is a condition that causes your child's airway to become inflamed and swollen.
-This virus is the most common cause of lung infections in infants and young children.
-An RSV infection often leads to other lung problems, such as bronchiolitis or pneumonia.
+An RSV infection is a condition that causes swelling in your child's lower airway and lungs.
+The swelling may cause your child to have trouble breathing.
+The RSV virus is the most common cause of lung infections in infants and young children.
 An RSV infection can happen at any age, but happens more often in children younger than 2 years.
 An RSV infection usually lasts 5 to 15 days.
-Most RSV infections go away on their own.
+RSV infection is most common in the fall and winter.
+An RSV infection often leads to other lung problems, such as bronchiolitis or pneumonia.

 How does the virus spread?

 RSV is highly contagious.
-An infected person may spread germs to others through coughing, sneezing, or close contact.
-He may leave germs on objects such as beds, tables, cribs, and toys.
-Your child may get infected by breathing in the virus.
-He can also get infected by putting objects that carry the virus into his mouth or by touching the object and then rubbing his eyes.
+Germs may be spread to others through coughing, sneezing, or close contact.
+Germs may be left on objects such as doorknobs, beds, tables, cribs, and toys.
+Your child can get infected by putting objects that carry the virus into his or her mouth.
+Your child can also get infected by touching objects that carry the virus and then rubbing his or her eyes or nose.
 Your child may get RSV from a school-aged brother or sister or at a daycare center.
-RSV infections usually occur in outbreaks (clusters of infected people), where 2 or more children are infected.

 What increases my child's risk for a severe RSV infection?